 I’m going to start this blog with a quick note on general illness.
 If someone you love is ill with the flu, tonsillitis, chickenpox for example.
 Make them cups of tea, bring them water, get medicine from the pharmacy, cook them food, keep the house quiet, ask them if they need anything, look after them.

-Ok, on to mental health illness.
-How can you look after people?
+Ok, on to mental health illness… do the same!
 Firstly treat them like they’re ill, because they are. just because you can’t hear someone sneezing or coughing, doesn’t make the illness any less real.

 If they’re unable to look after themselves.
 Support them in doing so.
 Make drinks, make healthy food.
-Ask them if they might like you to draw them a bath.
+Draw them a bath.
 Do the chores, run the house.
 Step up.
+You need to do more and take life off of their plate.

 Sit quietly with them.
 Give them a hug.
 Hold their hand.
 Don’t ask questions and don’t press them to talk.
 But let them know that when they’re ready to talk you’ll be there.

 For people who are angry and upset, give them space.
 Create a calming environment.
 Limit stimulus.
 Keep the house quiet.
+Don’t ask questions.
+Don’t ask them to help you with anything, don’t ask them questions that you can answer yourself.
 Go out for a few hours to give them space.
 Try to get them outside into nature or even just in the garden.
 Some fresh air, a change of scenery and nature really helps anger.
+If the anger is directed at you, walk away.

 If you’re really worried about someone’s mental state call the doctor.
 Don’t hesitate.
 Reach out for help.